 Q: When should I organise the ICCP connection for my project?

 A: The timing varies depending on whether you need to build a new ICCP connection, or whether you can use existing infrastructure for your project.
-If the former, then establishing the infrastructure for ICCP will be a long-lead item and therefore it will take many months.
-Refer to sections three and four of the GL-EA-404 Generation Commissioning Process document for more specific clarity.
+If the former, then establishing the infrastructure for ICCP will be a long-lead item and therefore it will take around 12 months.
+See our Operational Data Integration webpage for an overview of the process, then look at Workstream B in the Generation Connection Guide for the specific activities involved.

 Commissioning